 Q) Can I have a job during drug court?

-Yes, but you must schedule your work around your drug court obligations.
+Yes, but you must schedule your work around your drug court obligations and at the early stages, when establishing sobriety is important, it may be very difficult to have a job.

 Q) How often must I give a UA?